From scary bears and snakes to thunder and rain, here are five reasons why you should NEVER hike.

 5. Weather never cooperates

-Pro tip – flannel shirts are best all-around for enduring any type of weather condition.
+- Pro Tip: flannel shirts (like this one) are best all-around for enduring any type of weather condition.
 It’s warm enough in cold weather, blocks out the wind and serves as a great sweat towel if it’s hot and humid.

 In case you haven’t noticed yet, these warnings are meant to be satirical.
 Hiking is our favorite hobby and we’d love for others to get exposed to hiking and all the rewards it provides.
 We’ve shared a TON of hiking trip reports and tips here but stay tuned for much more!